A Unified View of Score-Based and Drifting Models: Introduction

-In this article, we make this connection precise by proving that drifting admits a score-based interpretation on kernel-smoothed distributions.
-For Gaussian kernels, the population mean-shift field is exactly a variance-scaled \emph{score-mismatch} field between the Gaussian-smoothed data and model distributions.
-This follows from Tweedie’s formula~\cite{efron2011tweedie}, which links the conditional mean under additive Gaussian noise to the score of the corresponding smoothed marginal, and is the same principle that underlies the denoising interpretation of diffusion models, where the optimal denoiser is determined by the score of a Gaussian-smoothed distribution.
-We empirically validate and visualize this exact theoretical correspondence in \Cref{fig:2d-vectors-gauss}-(c,d): the mean-shift and score-mismatch fields coincide up to the variance scaling, so the bridge to score-based modeling is exact at the level of the transport field.
+In this article, we do not propose a new algorithm; instead, we show that drifting is fundamentally linked to score-based modeling on kernel-smoothed distributions.
+In the Gaussian case, the population mean-shift field coincides exactly with a variance-scaled \emph{score-mismatch} field between the Gaussian-smoothed data and model distributions.
+This identity follows from Tweedie's formula~\cite{efron2011tweedie}, which relates the conditional mean under additive Gaussian noise to the score of the corresponding smoothed marginal.
+The same principle underlies the denoising view of diffusion models, where the optimal denoiser is determined by the score of a Gaussian-smoothed distribution.
+We validate and visualize this exact correspondence in \Cref{fig:2d-vectors-gauss}-(c,d): up to the variance scaling, the mean-shift and score-mismatch fields coincide, making the bridge to score-based modeling exact at the level of the transport field.

-The corresponding drifting objective is a score-matching-style objective, but in \emph{reverse Fisher} form: the pointwise score mismatch is averaged under the \emph{model} distribution rather than the data distribution.
+The corresponding drifting objective is a score-matching-style objective~\cite{weber2023score}, but in \emph{reverse Fisher} form: the pointwise score-mismatch is averaged under the \emph{model} distribution rather than the data distribution.
 This weighting encourages correcting the score field where the current model places mass (for example, suppressing spurious mass), and is complementary to forward Fisher, which emphasizes matching scores on data regions and thus promotes coverage under the data distribution.

-This viewpoint also places drifting closer, at the objective level, to Distribution Matching Distillation (DMD)~\cite{yin2024one}, a distillation approach that learns a one-step generator from a pre-trained diffusion teacher.
-Both drifting and DMD use score-mismatch transport directions under the model law, but differ in how the score signal is obtained: drifting realizes it nonparametrically from local kernel neighborhoods, whereas DMD relies on a pre-trained diffusion teacher.
+This viewpoint also brings drifting closer to diffusion models at the objective level.
+Both methods are driven by score-mismatch transport directions, but they differ in how the score signal is obtained: drifting constructs it nonparametrically from local kernel neighborhoods, whereas diffusion models learn it parametrically with a neural network.

-Beyond the Gaussian case, we show that general radial kernels (including Laplace) admit an exact decomposition into (i) a preconditioned smoothed-score term and (ii) a covariance residual that captures local neighborhood geometry.
-This yields a preconditioned score-matching interpretation of drifting and makes explicit the additional terms introduced by non-Gaussian kernels.
+Beyond the Gaussian setting, we show that general radial kernels, including Laplace, admit an exact decomposition into a pre-conditioned smoothed-score term plus a covariance residual term that captures local neighborhood geometry.
+This result places drifting within a principled pre-conditioned score-matching framework and isolates precisely the correction introduced by non-Gaussian kernels.